David L. Robbins (Virginia writer): Biography

 In 2007, Robbins returned to William & Mary, this time as the Writer in Residence.
 He followed that up with a decade teaching advanced creative writing at Virginia Commonwealth University (VCU) Honors College, then the VCU Art School.

-Robbins founded James River Writers in 2002.
-The original board included other Richmond writers and members of the literary community, including Dean King, Tom De Haven, and Phaedra Hise, to encourage creative expression in the Richmond area.
+Robbins co-founded James River Writers in 2002.
+The founders and original board included other Richmond writers and members of the literary community, including Dean King, Tom De Haven, and Phaedra Hise, with the mission to encourage creative expression in the Richmond area.
 Since its founding, the nonprofit organization has held literary contests, newsletters, and a yearly conference as well as exposing readers to contemporary authors who come to speak.

 Robbins became interested in creating opportunities for underserved students in Richmond Public Schools through creative expression and writing.
 In 2008, he and friend Lindy Bumgarner started The Podium Foundation, with Robbins as the fledgling organization's first chair and Bumgarner as Executive Director, a role she filled until 2019 when she joined the marketing team of the Richmond area YMCA.
 Podium is a grassroots non-profit organization that provides youth in the Greater Richmond Metropolitan Area with the skills to become confident and capable readers, writers, and communicators.
 Podium holds weekly after-school, in-school, and summer programs and publishes both a quarterly zine and annual journal composed of students’ work.

 In 2015, Robbins, with assistance from the Virginia War Memorial, founded "The Mighty Pen Project," a university-style writing class offered at no cost to veterans to encourage and teach them to share their stories.
 Two years after founding The Mighty Pen, the Virginia War Memorial approached Robbins about making the MPP a full-time program of the state-run War Memorial.
 Today, the Mighty Pen Project is one of the Virginia War Memorial's most prized programs, with Robbins doing the teaching.
 In recent years, Podium students have had opinion pieces published in the Richmond Times-Dispatch, online journals, and other school publications.
 The organization gives thousands of inner-city students the opportunity to experience the power of the written word and uncover their potential.